Creating Chat Bots

 Avoid adding whitespace between // and keywords

-By the default the following packages are loaded:
+By default, the following namespaces are loaded:

 using System;